muratk5n/thirdwave/en/2021/09/computing-ai.md

 set to another, a one-to-one or many-to-one mapping.
 If image X results in left steering, similar image Y in right steering, there is no function there.
 2 + 2 cannot give you 4 and 14 at the same time.
-NNs cannot approximate such data coming from such process, that is not a function.
+NNs cannot approximate data coming from such process, as they are not the traces of a function.

 So besides approximating functions being the wrong track for AI research, we also do not have traces of functions in most datasets we